jwt/ruby-jwt/CONTRIBUTING.md

 ## Keeping your branch up-to-date

-It's recommended that you keep your branch up-to-date by rebasing to the upstream master.
+It's recommended that you keep your branch up-to-date by rebasing to the upstream main.

 ```
 git fetch upstream
 git checkout fix-a-little-problem
-git rebase upstream/master
+git rebase upstream/main
 git push origin fix-a-little-problem -f
 ```